 I study plant evolution from a structural and developmental standpoint, and have developed methods of improving morphological characters in studies of plant evolution.
 I have also developed innovative methods of computer-based visual learning.
-In addition to studying plant structure and development, students in my lab have worked on organic methods of weed control, and air pollution effects on pines.

 See my research page for more information